almazkun/ins_GH_hosting/README.md

 - Click `+`, register and pay for the domain name you want.
 ![alt text](static/images/20.png "Cash out!")

-## 4. Setting app custom domain name for GitHub pages.
+## 4. Setting up custom domain name for GitHub pages.
 Now we will point the your new domain to the GitHub pages.
 - Navigate to the repository page on [Github](https://github.com).
 It should be: `https://github.com/*github_login*/*github_login*.github.io` and open `Settings` tab.
 ![alt text](static/images/31.png "Settings")